TheLegendofPiratesOnline/documentation/source/index.html.md

 | password   | The password of the account you desire to login to.   |
 | gtoken     | The account's active two-factor authentication token. |

+### Security Note

+We strongly recommend requiring players to enter their username and password each time they use a launcher.
+If an unauthorized user gains access to another player's account and violates the Terms of Service, the account owner will still be held responsible.

 ## API Response